Maine–New Hampshire men's ice hockey rivalry

-The Maine–New Hampshire men's ice hockey rivalry, sometimes referred to as the Border War, is a men's ice hockey rivalry between the Maine Black Bears and New Hampshire Wildcats.
+The Maine–New Hampshire men's ice hockey rivalry, sometimes referred to as the Border War or Border Battle, is a men's ice hockey rivalry between the Maine Black Bears and New Hampshire Wildcats.
 The proximity of the two states, the success of the two programs, and their history in high-profile games have caused one of the most intense rivalries in American college hockey.
-College Hockey News has ranked it as the seventh best Division I college hockey rivalry.
+College Hockey News has ranked it as the seventh-best Division I college hockey rivalry.